Offload supported backups to secondary replicas of an availability group

 Backup Types Supported on Secondary Replicas

-BACKUP DATABASE supports only copy-only full backups of databases, files, or filegroups when it is executed on secondary replicas.
-Note that copy-only backups do not impact the log chain or clear the differential bitmap.
+BACKUP DATABASE supports only copy-only full backups of databases, files, or filegroups when it's executed on secondary replicas.
+Copy-only backups don't impact the log chain or clear the differential bitmap.

 BACKUP LOG supports only regular log backups (the COPY_ONLY option is not supported for log backups on secondary replicas).